TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

    >>> print(a)
    <__main__.A object at 0x16D07CC>

-Arguably the class has a name: even though it is bound to two names and invoked through the name B the created instance is still reported as an instance of class A.  However, it is impossible to say whether the instance's name is a or b, since both names are bound to the same value.
+Arguably the kundi has a name: even though it is bound to two names and invoked through the name B the created instance is still reported as an instance of kundi A.  However, it is impossible to say whether the instance's name is a or b, since both names are bound to the same value.

 Generally speaking it should not be necessary for your code to "know the names"